BetterAndroid/BetterAndroid/docs-source/src/en/library/ui-component.md

 ::: tip

-For more functions, you can refer to [compose-extension](../library/compose-extension.md).
+For related extensions of Jetpack Compose, you can refer to [compose-extension](../library/compose-extension.md).

+`BetterAndroid` also provides related extensions for `Activity`, you can refer to [ui-extension → Activity Extension](../library/ui-extension.md#activity-extension).

 :::